 The Case of the 2007-08 Writers Guild of America Strike

-So if the role of screenwriters in the process of creating a good movie is important, why were the writers in Hollywood in 2007-08 not paid enough to the point that the Writers Guild of America Strike took place?
+So if the role of screenwriters in the process of creating a good movie is important, why were the writers in Hollywood in 2007-08 not paid enough to the point that the Writers Guild of America strike took place?

 Well, while major film studios were making a lot of money by having an increase in profit, the average writer’s income declined instead of increasing.
-In most cases, the writing was one of the key elements of that success.
+In most cases, writing was one of the key elements of that success.
 So it is fair to expect an increase in the average writer’s income too, right?

 While it is understandable that writers have the right to demand better pays, it should be noted that while they are on strike they are not allowed to write or rewrite any scripts for the duration of the strike according to the Writers Guild regulations.

 As expected the strike had consequences for the 2009 summer movies.
-Most of these movies were already in planning phase when the strike started.
+Most of these movies were already in the planning phase when the strike started.
 For the writers that were closely attached to their projects, one can just imagine how they felt: divided between following the regulations and wanting their projects to succeed.

 Scripts were created in a short period of time.
 Most of the “finished” scripts were considered a first draft.
-And since there was no other option available that first draft was considered the final version of the script.
+And since there was no other option available the first draft was considered the final version of the script.

 What we learned…